daniel-furman/computer-science-code/README.md

-## Accelerated Computer Science Fundamentals Code
+## Computer Science Fundamentals

 ---

-These scripts were written for the following specialization: https://www.coursera.org/specializations/cs-fundamentals.
+These scripts were written for https://www.coursera.org/specializations/cs-fundamentals.
 The courses include Object-Oriented Data Structures and Ordered Data Structures.